go-gitea/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 - `body_outer_post.tmpl`, before the bottom `<footer>` element.
 - `footer.tmpl`, right before the end of the `<body>` tag, a good place for additional Javascript.

+### Customizing Privacy Policy and Terms of Service

+In the effort of Gitea to comply to GDPR, Gitea now supply *Privacy Policy* and *Terms of Service* page.
+The legal code in both pages are generic enough for most deployments.
+But if you want to customize them to your requirements, override by create and edit `custom/public/privacy.html` and `custom/public/tos.html`, respectively.

 ## Customizing Gitea mails

 The `custom/templates/mail` folder allows changing the body of every mail of Gitea.